 American Indian and Alaska Native Children Exposed to Violence Task Force

 - Attorney General Holder created the task force in 2013 as part of his Defending Childhood initiative to prevent and reduce children’s exposure to violence as victims and witnesses.
-The task force is also a component of the Justice Department’s ongoing collaboration with leaders in American Indian and Alaska Native communities to improve public safety.
-The task force is comprised of a federal working group that includes U.S. Attorneys and officials from the Departments of the Interior and Justice and an advisory committee of experts on American Indian studies, child health and trauma and child welfare.
+The task force was also a component of the Justice Department’s ongoing collaboration with leaders in American Indian and Alaska Native communities to improve public safety.
+The task force was comprised of a federal working group that includes U.S. Attorneys and officials from the Departments of the Interior, Justice and Health and Human Services and an advisory committee of experts on American Indian studies, child health and trauma and child welfare.

-- On November 18, 2014, the Advisory Committee of the Attorney General’s Task Force on American Indian and Alaska Native Children Exposed to Violence released a report outlining significant policy recommendations to the Justice Department.
-The report recommends a rebuilding of the current services provided to Indian Country, through increased partnering and coordination with tribes, and increased funding for programs to support American Indian and Alaska Native children.
-The report provides the Advisory Committee’s vision for the development of effective, trauma informed, and culturally appropriate programs and services to protect American Indian and Alaska Native children exposed to violence.
+- On Nov.
+18, 2014, the Advisory Committee of the Attorney General’s Task Force on American Indian and Alaska Native Children Exposed to Violence released a report outlining significant policy recommendations to the Justice Department.
+The report recommends a rebuilding of the current services provided to Indian Country, through increased partnering and coordination with tribes and increased funding for programs to support American Indian and Alaska Native children.
+The report provides the advisory committee’s vision for the development of effective, trauma informed and culturally appropriate programs and services to protect American Indian and Alaska Native children exposed to violence.

 Tribal Law & Order (TLOA) Implementation

 On May 30, 2013, and Aug.
-26, 2014, the Department released the first two reports to Congress entitled Indian Country Investigations and Prosecutions which provide a range of enforcement statistics required under the Tribal Law and Order Act of 2010.
-The reports, based on data compiled from the FBI and the case management system used by U.S. Attorney’s Offices (USAO) with Indian Country jurisdiction shows among other things a substantial increase in Indian Country criminal prosecutions since Fiscal Year 2009.
+26, 2014, the department released the first two reports to congress entitled Indian Country Investigations and Prosecutions which provide a range of enforcement statistics required under the Tribal Law and Order Act of 2010.
+The reports, based on data compiled from the FBI and the case management system used by USAO with Indian Country jurisdiction shows among other things a substantial increase in Indian Country criminal prosecutions since fiscal year (FY) 2009.